-A list of the components, chemicals, and heavy metals is available in the section entitled, "NATRELLE® Silicone-Filled/Saline-Filled Breast Implant Device Materials" of the patient information document.
+A list of the components, chemicals, and heavy metals is available in the section entitled, "NATRELLE® Silicone-Filled/Saline-Filled Breast Implant Device Materials" of the patient information document the patient information according.
+Patient Initials:

 Recommended Follow-up

 Even if I have no symptoms, I understand that I should screen for implant rupture, which involves a multi-step process that starts with self-examination and physician examination and may include additional imaging assessments.